Monday, December 31, 2012

 __________

 The brief concluding section of the last chapter of my book The Limits of Liberalism is titled “Recommending the Radiant Center.”
-In that book, Barth’s theology is introduced briefly on pages 28-29 and 120-1; his name is mentioned in several other places as well.
+In that book, Barth’s theology is introduced briefly in the first subsection of Chapter Two and the second subsection of Chapter Five.

 Wednesday, December 5, 2012